iv-mexx/gitlab-migrator/README.md

+🤘 Migrate your private [gitlab](https://about.gitlab.com) projects 🤘

+When using a private Gitlab instance, you can easily [import gitlab projects hosted on gitlab.com](http://doc.gitlab.com/ce/workflow/importing/import_projects_from_gitlab_com.html#project-importing-from-gitlab.com-to-your-private-gitlab-instance).

+However, if you are already using a private gitlab instance you [are out of luck](http://feedback.gitlab.com/forums/176466-general/suggestions/4488044-add-import-export-functionality-for-projects?page=1&per_page=20)

+This tool is here to help you migrate projects from one private gitlab instance to another.

+## Usage

 This tool is based on [fastlane](https://fastlane.tools), different actions are implemented in therms of `lanes`.

-## Usage

 ### List Projects